 A growing body of scientific research suggests that the human brain remains capable of change and adaptation at any age.
-What this means for adults and older children with SPD is that they, too, can benefit from intervention for their sensory challenges.
+What this means for adults and older children with Disordered Sensory Processing (SPD) is that they, too, can benefit from intervention for their sensory challenges.

 If you or an adult you know experience any of the following problems, occupational therapy intervention may be able to help:

 - Emotionally reactive to situations or events that seem overwhelming, and/or having difficulty identifying why you are upset or what caused you to react

 - Difficulty tolerating strong lights, smells, or sounds

 - Uncomfortable with physical touch from others (hugging, cuddling)

 - Problems tolerating clothing, bathing, grooming, dentists or doctors

 - Overwhelmed by shopping at stores or malls